-Find out what the Ecodesign Directive means to manufacturers and consumers.
+Find out what Ecodesign is and how it can benefit consumers.

 Setting standards to drive energy efficiency

-The Ecodesign Directive currently covers more than 20 product groups with more in the pipeline.
-The main aim of this legislation is to improve the energy efficiency of energy-related products on the market by setting higher energy efficiency standards.
+The Ecodesign Directive currently covers more than 30 energy-related product groups and sets a range of requirements to make them more sustainable over their lifecycle It includes minimum requirements for energy efficiency, and rules relating to repairability.
 This should encourage consumers to be more responsible about their energy use.
 In turn, less energy efficient products are forced off the market.

 How ecodesign benefits consumers